This post contains affiliate links. We may earn money from the products mentioned in this post, but this is at no cost to you

 If your child likes more flavors than just chocolate, you could make the ganache layers look so pretty, but my daughter is obsessed with chocolate, so brown, brown and brown it had to be!

 You can really have a lot of fun with the decorating of this Princess cake and change up the colors as you wish.

 This was the first time I had made this cake and I think it turned out pretty well.

 This is also me with zero cake decorating skills, so if you even have the slightest skill, yours is going to look even better than this.

 But what you can be sure of is that this is definitely a cake that you can make and your daughter is going to absolutely love it.

-Do you love the easy Princess cake tutorial?
+Let’s keep in touch.
+Did you love the easy Princess cake tutorial?
 Sign up to the newsletter to be kept updated with lots more easy recipes, party ideas and printable’s for the kids.
+See you there.